O

 orthography (noun)

 The conventional spelling system of a language.
 The study of spelling and how letters combine to represent sounds and form words.
-(OD)
+(NOA)

 Oxbridge (noun and adjective)

-The universities of Oxford and Cambridge regarded together.
-Of, relating to, characteristic of, or reminiscent of Oxbridge (frequently with implication of superior social or intellectual status).
+The universities of Oxford and Cambridge regarded together, especially in contrast to other British universities.
+Of, relating to, characteristic of, or reminiscent of Oxbridge, frequently with implication of superior social or intellectual status.
 (OED)